 Enable OPcache via php.ini

 After switching to PHP 7, you can enable OpCode Caching (OPcache) for your websites.
-You have to create a new directory for the cache on your webspace and adapt the php.ini in the root directory of your website.
+You have to create a new directory for the cache on your online storage and adapt the php.ini in the root directory of your website.

-Creating the Web Space Directory for the cache
+Creating the Online Storage Directory for the cache

 Create a new directory in the root directory.
 In the future, the cache for your websites will be stored in this directory.

-Please note: In order to protect the data in the cache, you must create a directory with a leading point (e.g.: .. /.opcache).
+Please note that in order to protect the data in the cache, you must create a directory with a leading point (e.g.: ../.opcache).
 This directory is then automatically protected by your Apache web server.